Josh Allen Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 Season Stats

-- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while running the ball 39.7% of the time.
+- The Bills have called a pass in 60.3% of their plays from scrimmage this year while running the ball 39.7% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Allen has thrown 106 passes in the red zone this season, 56.4% of his team's red zone plays.